Wish Application

 Criteria for a Wish

-• The Wish Child’s attending physician(s) must verify that the Wish Child has a life-threatening illness.
-A life-threatening illness is defined by New Hope for Kids as any illness, which will in all likelihood shorten that child’s life expectancy.
-Parents or guardians must provide a completed, witnessed physician verification when submitting the application.Autism, ADHD, or other behavioral or emotional challenges are NOT life-threatening conditions.
+• A life-threatening illness is defined by New Hope for Kids as any illness, which will in all likelihood shorten that child’s life expectancy.
+Autism, ADHD, or other behavioral or emotional challenges are NOT life-threatening conditions.
 However, IF these disorders are accompanied by a physical illness that is considered to be life-threatening, then the child would meet the wish criteria.

-• The Wish Child’s attending physician(s) must give medical approval in writing for a wish in order for New Hope for Kids to grant the request (included on Medical Acknowledgement Form).
-NHFK’s consulting physician will review physician forms and preapprove wishes prior to granting of wish.
+• The Wish Child’s attending physician(s) must give medical approval in writing for a wish in order for New Hope Wishes for Kids to grant the request (included on Medical Acknowledgement Form).
+NHFK’s consulting physician will review physician forms and preapprove wishes prior to granting of a wish.

 • Wishes will be limited to one wish per family.
 New Hope for Kids does not grant wishes to a child who has previously received a wish from another wish-granting organization.
 New Hope for Kids has no obligation to consider applications in the order in which they are received.